cloudControl/documentation/Guides/Java/Java - Tomcat.md

 ### Java Version
 We are using the latest version of Apache Tomcat 8 which requires Java 7+ in order to run.
-The default Java version on cloudControl is 7 but you can explicitly define it in the `system.properties` file like this:
+The default Java version on dotCloud is 7 but you can explicitly define it in the `system.properties` file like this:
 ~~~
 java.runtime.version=1.7
 ~~~

 ### Process Type Definition
-cloudControl uses a [Procfile] to know how to start your processes.
+dotCloud uses a [Procfile] to know how to start your processes.

 The example code already includes the `Procfile` at the top level of your repository.
 It looks like this: